VSSavin/um-lib/README.md

-User management library for spring projects.
+User management library for spring projects.\
+Use credentials from 'maven_settings/settings.xml' (copy to your settings.xml file) to access github dependencies.\
-See tests as examples
+See the tests as examples.